coup321/NHAMCS_hypertension/readme.md

 ### Data outputs

-For convenience, all the statistical and plotting ouputs are reserved in the repository and can be found in the data folder.
+For convenience, all the statistical and plotting ouputs are reserved in the repository and can be found in the outputs.

-Furthermore, the raw dataset (concatenated 2015-2021 NHAMCS dataset) and the modified dataset are saved as pickle files in the ouptuts folder.
+Furthermore, the modified dataset saved as pickle files in the ouptuts folder.

 There is a notebook in the 'notebooks' folder that can be used as is to load and review the dataset.